SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 :question: This test script verifies that different sets of credentials with their corresponding 'Subscription' and 'Terms of Use' checkbox selections are throwing the corresponding error messages
 * ***TitleTextValidation***
 This test script verifies the title of the sign up page with the expected text 'Rahul Shetty Academy'

+#### 6. Miscellaneous Page Test ####
+This test file consists of miscellaneous tests which are scripted to utilize features of Selenium which have not been demonstrated before
+* ***dragAndDropFrameElements***
+This test file verifies if using the Robot class for dragging and dropping elements between iframes would yield results.
+We drag and drop an element from one frame to another and capture a screenshot which can be used for verification.

 ### Results ###
 1) The tests will be run using Jenkins tool and the reports will be generated